FactorySimPy/FactorySimPy/docs/getting_started.md

 # Getting Started with FactorySimPy

 Welcome to **FactorySimPy** – a lightweight, open-source component library for **discrete-event simulation (DES)** of manufacturing systems, built on top of [SimPy 4.1.1](https://simpy.readthedocs.io/en/4.1.1/).
 This guide will help you to get started with the packages in a few minutes.

 ---

 ##  Installation

-Install FactorySimPy using `pip`.
+Install FactorySimPy.
 Make sure you have Python ≥ 3.8.

 ### 1. Install SimPy (if not already installed)
 ```bash